 Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid.

 Lockhart has an idea about how to be glorious in a wizarding context.
 Yes, he’s an incompetent fraud, but that’s not what makes him immodest.
 Let’s assume for the sake of argument that he could do all the things he claims.
 What makes him immodest is the fact that he puts his glory on display in ways that are inappropriate.

 Immodesty as exclusion

 It would be easy to say that Lockhart’s immodesty is down to how he’s so self-absorbed and draws attention to himself all the time.
 But that definition doesn’t quite work.
-When you see a brilliant performer on stage they are drawing attention to themselves and indeed their glory (or one of their glories).
+When you see a brilliant performer on stage they are drawing attention to themselves and indeed their glory.
 But that performer is not necessarily being immodest.